Champapuri: Archaeology

 The ancient city had an occupation of the Northern Black Polished Ware culture (700-200 BCE), with a surrounding fortification and moat.
 It was a notable centre of trade and commerce.

 Statue Of Vasupujya

 In 2014, the tallest statue of Bhagawan Vasupujya was built and donated by Smt Sona Devi Sethi Charitable Trust based at Dimapur, Nagaland.
-The statue is 31 feet in height and the stone for the statue was brought all the way for Karnataka.
+The statue is 31 feet in height and the stone for the statue was brought all the way from Karnataka.